rh-aiservices-bu/rhai-agentic-demo/README.md

 ![Demo](./docs/images/demo.gif)

+## 🎮 Try the Demo Live!

+**Check out the [Demo Arcade](https://interact.redhat.com/share/BgvP9hA8HJrkXtOQbvCj) to see this demo in action!**

+Experience the full agentic AI workflow with real-time interactions across multiple systems including CRM, PDF generation, and Slack integrations.

+---

-This is a work-in-progress (WIP) repository, and modifications will be made.
+*This is a work-in-progress (WIP) repository, and modifications will be made.*

 ## 1. Architecture